 The Group performs impairment tests on its properties comprising investment properties and leasehold land and buildings under property, plant and equipment, at each reporting date to assess whether they are impaired, in accordance with the accounting policy stated in Note 3(i) to the financial statements.
+The COVID-19 pandemic has resulted in an economic slowdown and created questions about the uncertainties relating to the impairment of certain assets.
+An assessment was made by management whether for the current financial year there were any indications that these assets may be impacted adversely.
+If such indications existed, an estimate was made of the realisable amounts of the relevant assets.
 The recoverable amounts of the properties are determined at the higher of the asset's value in use and/or its fair value less cost of disposal.
 In making this judgement, the Group evaluated the fair value of the properties based on independent professional valuations.

-As at 31 December 2019, there is no impairment loss recognised in the financial statements and the carrying amount of the Group's investment properties and leasehold land and buildings under property, plant and equipment are disclosed in Note 15 and Note 16 to the financial statements respectively.
+There is no impairment loss recognised in the financial statements for the current financial year and the carrying amount of the Group's investment properties and leasehold land and buildings under property, plant and equipment are disclosed in Note 15 and Note 16 to the financial statements respectively.